wilferraciolli/fullCycle-liveTrackingRoutes/frontend/nextjs-ui/README.md

 # Running the app
 `PORT=3001 npm run dev` - default is port 3000 but it gets changed to 3001 with the run script

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3001/new-route](http://localhost:3001/new-route) with your browser to see the result.

 # Dependencies
+### next JS
+run `npm install next@latest -g` this will install the framework globally, not needed to the app itself but necessary to run the app

 ### Google maps services api and loader
 run `npm install @googlemaps/google-maps-services-js @googlemaps/js-api-loader`
 and for the types run `npm install @types/google.maps --save-dev`